asians-cloud/gaius-user/README.rst

 ===============
-Caesar User
+Gaius User
 ===============

-Django app to add Keycloak support to Caesar project.
+Django app to add Keycloak support to Gaius project.

 An showcase/demo project is added in the `example folder <example/README.md>`_.